canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 begin preparing it.
 The initial steps involve installing Ubuntu and setting up its most basic network settings:

-1. Install Ubuntu 14.04 (Trusty Tahr) to the portable system
+1. Install Ubuntu 16.04 (Xenial Xerus) to the portable system

-   -  The Desktop version of Ubuntu is recommended because it enables you to easily access the MAAS Dashboard locally without needing a third system.
+   -  The Desktop version of Ubuntu is recommended because it enables you to easily access the MAAS web UI locally without needing a third system.

    -  If you choose to use the Server version, you will probably want to install the X server and a desktop environment on top of that as it simplifies MAAS access.

-   -  This guide assumes the use of Ubuntu 14.04.
+   -  This guide assumes the use of Ubuntu 16.04.
 Although another version may work, some details will differ.
-Note that Ubuntu 14.04 is the preferred version of Ubuntu on the MAAS server even for pre-release (zero-day) and early post-release testing of Ubuntu 16.04.
-This preference exists so as to avoid the rapid changes that are likely in the days leading up to 16.04's release.

 #.
 Boot the portable computer and log in.